 White isn’t just white!
 How many times have you worked on a painting and became frustrated because your white subject (snow, clouds, milk(!) came out like lead?
 Come join Dot and work from different set ups to understand the many colors and subtle value changes in white.
 Students are encouraged to bring examples of their work.

 All skill levels.
 Adult.
 Materials Needed- Soft pastels and paper (sanded or plain pastel paper).

 starting in April,

 Visit LCAA Fair Weather Painters

 If you love the thrill of painting outdoors, consider joining the LCAA’s Plein Air Group.
 They meet weekly at various places across Lancaster County and beyond.
 Plein Air events are seldom cancelled due to a weather forecast.
 There is not an instructor, but many of the experienced artists are willing to share their expertise.

-An event for each week's paint out will be available on our LCAA Plein Air Facebook Page at: https://www.facebook.com/LCAAPleinAirThursdays/.
+An event for each week's paint out will be available on our LCAA Fair Weather Painters Page at: LCAA Fair Weather Painters.
 A logon to Facebook is not necessary.
 We strongly suggest checking the page weekly for updates.
-For email notifications, go to the LCAA Facebook page and "Send Message" with your name, email address and phone (optional).
-No need to resend the contact info if you were on last year's email list.
+To sign up for email notifications, send a request to [email protected] with your name, email address and phone (optional).

 Dress for the site.
 Experienced outdoor artists wear breathable clothes--long-sleeve shirts and long pants to protect against ticks.
 A brimmed hat will keep the sun out of your eyes.